sohekim/egobooster/README.md

 </br>

-### API KEY
+### Authentication

+End points to write resources must be authenticated.

+#### Shared Secret Key
-To POST or PUT resources, you need an API Key in your header request for Authorization.
+To access the enpoints to write or delete resources, you need an API Key in your header request for Authorization.
 If you don't have the correct key, you will get **403 Forbidden** Response code.

 </br>